pmalmgren/petermalmgren.com/content/signal-handling-docker.md

 ## tini

 If you run your Docker container with `--init`, Docker will automatically start its own init process as PID 1.
-The problem with using `--init` is that it doesn't automatically pass along signals and doesn't seem to be configurable.
+The problem with using `tini` is that container orchestrators, such as Kubernetes, can't start your Docker container with the `--init` flag.

 If you want to use `tini`, you'll have to download and install it in your `Dockerfile` and pass along the `-g` option for signal forwarding.